THE COMPETITORS

 Five men.
 One farm.
 Documented here for posterity, bragging rights, and future use as evidence.

-The reigning Farm Decathlon champion with four individual event wins and a tiebreaker victory over Seyer that he will still be talking about at his own retirement party.
+The reigning Farm Decathlon champion with four individual event wins, one lake jump, and a tiebreaker victory over Seyer that he will still be talking about at his own retirement party.
 Kevin is the group's elder statesman — a slightly-above-average former high school baseball player who "claims" club baseball at Wake Forest, though eyewitnesses report his attendance was, at best, weather-dependent.
-He is a runner when healthy, dangerous in anything baseball-adjacent, and won 2025 partly because the chaos events broke his way at critical moments.
-He will remind you of this.
+He is a runner when healthy, dangerous in anything baseball-adjacent, and won 2025 partly because the chaos events broke his way — including the Ice Lake Challenge, which Seyer invented, offered to the field, and did not take.
+Kevin took it.
+Kevin earned the bonus point.
+That point created the tie.
+He will remind you of all of this.
 Constantly.
 At volume.
 In person and via text.

 The chaos usually works in his favor.
 That is itself a skill.